 A very cozy bungalow nestled in the country side features two bedrooms – each with a bathroom and walk-in closet.
 An open floor plan accommodates a Great Room – dining area/kitchen/laundry room.
 (Plan #123-1071)

-A charming ranch with an extended covered porch, two bedrooms, full bath with laundry facilities, a Great Room, dining area, kitchen with snack bar.
-(Plan #126-1300)
+A charming ranch with an extended covered porch, two bedrooms, full bath with laundry facilities, a Great Room, dining area, kitchen with snack bar (House Plan #126-1300)

-A Cape Cod house plan (right) tailor-made for retirees or empty nesters.
-It has two bedrooms, two baths, family room, fireplace, kitchen with breakfast nook.
-(Plan #144-1019)
+This Craftsman house plan tailor-made for retirees or empty nesters has two bedrooms, two baths, a family room, a fireplace, and a kitchen with breakfast nook (House Plan #144-1019)

 2. Living with no stairs is an ideal environment for Baby Boomers, retirees, and those with health issues because it minimizes accidents and risks of falling.